roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 bw-prod-teamB0/monitoring/  -> /manifests/monitoring/0.1.0
 ```

-Although this solves the versioning problem, this doesn't help us with customizing the deployments, which is where templating comes in.
+Although this solves the versioning problem, this doesn't help with customizing the deployments, which is where templating comes in.

 ### ERB and Hiera